apache/mxnet/docs/install/index.md

 <div class="r">
 <div class="cpu">

-The CPU version of MXNet R package can be installed in R like other packages
+Install the latest version (3.5.1+) of R from [CRAN](https://cran.r-project.org/bin/windows/).
+You can [build MXNet-R from source](windows_setup.html#install-the-mxnet-package-for-r), or you can use a pre-built binary:

 ```r
 cran <- getOption("repos")